Kucoin/kucoin-api-docs/source/localizable/index.html.md

 ---------- | -------
 400 | Bad Request -- Invalid request format.
 401 | Unauthorized -- Invalid API Key.
-403 | Forbidden -- The request is forbidden.
+403 | Forbidden or Too Many Requests -- The request is forbidden or Access limit breached.
 404 | Not Found -- The specified resource could not be found.
 405 | Method Not Allowed -- You tried to access the resource with an invalid method.
 415 | Unsupported Media Type.
 You need to use: application/json.
-429 | Too Many Requests -- Access limit breached.
 500 | Internal Server Error -- We had a problem with our server.
 Try again later.
 503 | Service Unavailable -- We're temporarily offline for maintenance.
 Please try again later.